natalieagus/50002/docs/ProblemSet/f_fsm.md

 ## Constructing an FSM (Basic)

-Construct a **divisible-by-3** FSM that accepts a binary number entered **one** bit at a time.
+Construct a **divisible-by-3** **Moore** FSM that accepts a binary number entered **one** bit at a time.
 The most significant bit entered first, and the FSM should indicate with an output light (1 bit) if the number entered so far is divisible by 3.

 {: .new-title}
 > Hint